Q: What is Amazon Lightsail?

 Upgrading to EC2 allows you to run your application on a wider set of instance types, ranging from virtual machines with more CPU power, memory, and networking capabilities, to specialized or accelerated instances with FPGAs and GPUs.
 In addition, EC2 performs less automatic management and set-up, allowing you more control over how you configure your cloud environment, such as your VPC.

 Q: How does it work?

-To get started, you need to export your Lightsail instance snapshot.
+To get started, you need to export your Lightsail instance manual snapshot.
 You'll then use the Upgrade to EC2 wizard to create an instance in EC2.

 Customers who are comfortable with EC2 can then use the EC2 creation wizard or API to create a new EC2 instance as they would from an existing EC2 AMI.
 Alternatively, Lightsail also provides a guided Lightsail console experience to help you easily create a new EC2 instance.

 Using the Upgrade to EC2 feature is free.
 Once you have exported your snapshots to EC2, you will be charged for the EC2 image separately and in addition to your Lightsail snapshot.
 Any new EC2 instances you launch will also be billed by EC2, including their EBS storage volume(s) and data transfer.
 Refer to the EC2 pricing page for details on the pricing for your new instance and resources.
 Lightsail resources that continue to run in your Lightsail account will continue to be billed at their regular rates until they are deleted.